DataWithArsalan/DataWithArsalan/README.md

-#   👋 I’m Muhammad Arsalan, a BSCS student passionate about Data Science
+#   👋 I’m Muhammad Arsalan, a BSCS Student passionate about Data Science
 🔭 I’m currently working on Building SQL projects for ETL, EDA, and analytical insights. 📊<br>
 👯 I’m looking to collaborate on Open-source data projects focused on analytics and problem-solving.
 🤝<br>🤝 I’m looking for help with Exploring Python libraries and data visualization tools. 🐍📈<br>